 The results presented here suggest that living with a convicted parent has negative consequences.
-There are many reasons to believe that this is the case.
-First, criminals are more likely to exert psychological and physical violence at home and this can be detrimental to the child's well being.
-Specifically, for the US, Western et al. (2004) find that incarcerated men engage in domestic violence at a rate about four times higher than the rest of the population.
-Literature in psychology documents that spending time with parents who engage in high levels of antisocial behavior is associated with more conduct problems for their children (Jaffee et al., 2003).
-This literature concludes that the salutary effects of being raised by two married, biological parents depend on the quality of care parents can provide.
+There are many reasons to believe that this is plausible.
+First, criminals are more likely to exert psychological and physical violence at home, and this can often be detrimental to a child's well-being.
+In the US context, Western et al. (2004) find that incarcerated men engage in domestic violence at a rate about four times higher than the rest of the population.
+Further, psychology research documents that spending time with parents who engage in high levels of antisocial behavior is associated with more conduct problems for their children (Jaffee et al., 2003).
+This literature concludes that the salutary effects of being raised by married biological parents depend on the quality of care that the parents provide.

-Second, Chimeli and Soares (2017) document the causal effect of trading an illegal commodity on violence.
-In light of this, we can expect that households that take part in illegal businesses face constant violence or threats of violence related to guaranteeing property rights or resolving disputes within the business, all of which affect the quality of life in the household.
-There is also literature on the intergenerational transmission of violence, substance abuse and crime.
-Specifically, in the role-model hypothesis in psychology, in which children directly observe and model their parents' behavior, incarcerating parents could be beneficial by removing bad role models and by forcing children to update their beliefs about the consequences of criminal behavior (Hjalmarsson and Lindquist, 2012).
-Beyond intergenerational transmission, child exposure to these behaviors has been documented to have direct negative effects on outcomes in childhood and adulthood (Balsa (2008) and Chatterji and Markowitz (2000)).
+Second, Chimeli and Soares (2017) document the causal effect of trading illegal commodities on violence.
+In light of their work, we can expect that households that take part in illegal businesses face constant violence or threats of violence related to guaranteeing property rights or resolving disputes within the business, all of which affect the quality of life in a household.
+There is also literature on the intergenerational transmission of violence, substance abuse, and crime.
+Specifically, in the role-model theory, in which children directly observe and model their parents' behavior, incarcerating parents could be beneficial, as it removes bad role models from the house and forces children to update their beliefs about the consequences of criminal behavior (Hjalmarsson and Lindquist, 2012).
+Beyond intergenerational transmission, childhood exposure to negative behaviors is documented to have direct adverse effects on outcomes in both childhood and adulthood (Balsa, 2008; Chatterji and Markowitz, 2000).